 Cost of Living Is High

 Living in Boston is expensive.
 Housing costs, utilities, and healthcare are significantly higher than the national average.
 Since middle-class housing options are limited, many people rent rather than buy.
-The average rent for a studio apartment $2,318.
+The average rent for a studio apartment is $2,318.
 To compensate, you may choose to live in a suburb with a lower cost of living and commute to the city for work.

 Employment Is Abundant

 Boston has a competitive job market.
-Due to the high cost of living, salaries tend to higher than in other areas of the country.
+Due to the high cost of living, salaries tend to be higher than in other areas of the country.
 Prominent industries include technology, finance, and life sciences.
 Many startups offer appealing benefits and stock options.

 Schools Are Plentiful

 Having 125 schools in the Boston Public School system provides significant options for families.
 Private education or a smaller school district in a suburb provides additional options.
 A variety of colleges are available as well.
 Subsidized student housing means lower rent costs for students than in other neighborhoods.

 Since Boston is small, public transportation and walking are popular modes of transportation.
 The difficulty of driving and parking a car means you want to consider whether you need one.
 You might decide to walk or bike around the city in Spring and Summer and buy a commuter pass for the bus, train, or subway in Fall and Winter.
 Since public transit runs until 1 am, consider using a carshare app like Uber or Lyft when you’re out late.
 Keep in mind that traffic slows down during major sporting events.
 If you work downtown, you may want to plan your evening commute around these times.

 Boston offers a variety of international cuisine and beverages.
 Seafood tends to be fresher than in areas not near water.
 Some of the best beer is brewed in the city.
 Diverse prices and formality mean you’ll find options that fit your budget and atmosphere.